Explaining Fullbody workouts

 Explaining split training and it´s various forms.
 The split is a popular word in every gym.
 Pretty much adviced by every so-called fitness guru.
 The word is also mentioned in various fitness magazines.
 Also mentioned by fitness models when talking about their routine.
 Splits are there to isolate the muscle growth more effective.
 But what are splits actually?
 The word split refers to the splitting of muscle groups you train on different days.
 The number of days you need to train your whole body (or every muscle you want to train) once is then called splitting.
 If you train your whole body in one day.
 Then you most likely doing full body workouts with compound movements.

-In rarer cases, people even use 4 or 5 split people often falsely claim that those were used in oldschool bodybuilders routine.
+In rarer cases, people even use 4 or 5 split people often falsely claiming that those were used in oldschool bodybuilders routine.
 But this isn´t exactly true many of those oldschool bodybuilders were doing heavy compound movements and this multiple times a week.
-So training frequency was also back in the days higher with results.
+So training frequency was also back in the days higher , with results that speak for themself.
 So if you have good training programming a higher frequency will always lead to more workload during the week.

 At all be aware that after every split circle you need a rest day.
 This gives your muscles the proper regeneration they need.
 But you don´t need to only split your sessions into body parts.
 You can also split them into exercises.
 For example, you could use a push or pull split combined with legs or isolate legs.
 As the name states the split let you do push exercises on one day and pull exercises on the other day.
 You could split the legs up into those days or train them on a separate day.